RickStrahl/Snippets-MarkdownMonster-Addin/Readme.md

 </div>
 ```

 embeds a date into the snippet when it's created.
+Snippets can embed **any** text since Markdown supports both plain text as well as HTML markup as in the example above.

 You also get access to the full Addin model that exposes a large chunk of Markdown Monsters active document, editor and UI using a `Model property.